aws-samples/aws-lex-web-ui/README.md

 [README](templates/README.md) file under the [templates](templates)
 directory.

-## Building and Deploying your own the LexWebUi
+## Building and Deploying your own LexWebUi

 If you want to modify or change LexWebUi functionality follow this release process once you are satisfied and have tested your code modifications.